niccolo-bartolacelli/LibSLNK/README.md

 The project is designed for developers who need direct control over Shell Link data without hiding the underlying file format behind a high-level abstraction.

-> **⚠️ Security & stability notice:** LibSLNK provides low-level access to `.lnk` structures.
-Certain configurations can produce unexpected or potentially dangerous behavior.
-Review the security considerations below before using it with untrusted or self-referential links.

 ---

 ## Overview